Claude writes.

 Drop the same landing page into both.
-One writes a confident review.
-The other shows your buyers hunting, scanning, and abandoning the page, right down to the seat that vetoes.
+A general AI assistant, whether Claude, ChatGPT, or an agent you built, writes a confident review.
+Next time it writes a different one.
+WhyUser shows your buyers hunting, scanning, and abandoning the page, right down to the seat that vetoes, and returns the same verdict every run.

 From commit to live in seconds.
 One command, zero config, no YAML to babysit.